robertoprofetaUF/Desktop_assistant/README.md

 # Desktop_assistant
-Desktop assistant called Hasbulla similar to Siri and Alexa.
-Capable of interacting with the users to answer questions by searching in the web, play videos, open and close apps, among other things.
+Desktop assistant called Hasbulla is similar to Siri and Alexa.
+It is capable of interacting with the users to answer questions by searching in the web, play videos, open and close apps, among other things.

-The imported packages are the following with the use given to them;
+The imported packages are the following with the use given to them:

 Pyttsx3 -- It is the module used to interpretate text and make the program talk.
 As it will be explained below, is the package that allowed us to make the program speak.